pauleveritt/kotlin_for_python/docs/classes/index.rst

 Classes
 =======

-Classes in kotlin are pretty straighforward, I would say more than python's as well!
+Classes in Kotlin are pretty straighforward, I would say more than Python's as well!

 1) Defining a class with a method but no constructor